 Create Strong Content

 Microsoft founder Bill Gates wrote an essay in 1996 in which he said that “content is king”.
-Sadly, most companies doing business online don’t have the luxury of running content behemoth sites like the Huffington Post or BuzzFeed that churn out loads of content daily.
-To give your content a chance in the increasingly crowded online space, you need to ensure that you create strong content.
+Sadly, most online companies don’t have the luxury of running content behemoth sites like the Huffington Post or BuzzFeed that churn out loads of content daily.
+To give your content a chance in the increasingly crowded online space, you must create strong content.
 Only strong content can deliver positive results.
 Creating strong content requires using the right tools.

 When you create great content using tools like this, you position yourself as an expert and increase your readership because Google and other search engines rank strong content high in their search result pages.
-People will want to read your content and share it with their friends and colleagues.
-Creating strong content also gives you the opportunity of repurposing and reusing the same content on multiple platforms.
+People will want to read your content and share it with friends and colleagues.
+Creating strong content allows you to repurpose and reuse the same content on multiple platforms.

 Design Your Emails

 To maximise the effectiveness of your email marketing campaigns, you need more than great content.
 You also need a great email design.
 Be sure to design your emails to be responsive.
-Responsive emails are emails, optimised and mobile-ready.
-They look fantastic regardless of the device or screen resolution that the recipient is using.
-Be concise and reduce your email’s length as much as you can while retaining your message’s essence.
+Responsive emails are emails optimised and mobile-ready.
+They look fantastic regardless of the device or screen resolution the recipient uses.
+Be concise and reduce your email’s length as much as possible while retaining your message’s essence.

-Personalisation involves targeting your email campaign to a specific subscriber by leveraging the data and information you have about the person.
+Personalisation involves targeting your email campaign to a specific subscriber by leveraging your data and information about the person.
 According to this article, 50% of marketing influencers have reported that message personalisation is the most effective email marketing.Email list segmentation divides email subscribers into smaller lists based on set criteria.
 Click To Tweet

-When personalising your emails, be sure you use your recipients’ names and purchase history and encourage them to reply to your messages whenever appropriate.
+When personalising your emails, use your recipients’ names and purchase histories and encourage them to reply to your messages whenever appropriate.
 Sprinkle words like ‘you’ throughout your email.
-Show appreciation for their purchase of their subscribing to and reading your emails.
+Show appreciation for their purchase by their subscribing to and reading your emails.
 Things like these help to make your emails sound more personal rather than some vague mass mailing campaign.
 Personalisation makes your recipients feel as if the message was tailormade for them.